Sample Average Approximation for Stochastic Programming with Equality Constraints: Numerical results

 We discretize \eqref{eq:SDE_rocket} using an Euler-Maruyama scheme with $S$ timesteps and enforce the inequality constraint at these $S$ nodes.
 The analysis of the discretization error is beyond the scope of this paper and left for future work, see e.g. \cite{Kushner2001}.
-We \rev{formulate $\socp(\bomega)$ using $N=20$ and $\delta_N=10^{-5}$}. \rev{We solve $\socp(\bomega)$ via a standard direct method based on standard sequential convex programming.
-For further details, we refer to our open-sourced implementation at \scalebox{0.75}{\url{https://github.com/StanfordASL/stochasticEDL}}.}
+We \revThird{formulate $\socp(\bomega)$ using $N=20$ and $\delta_N=10^{-5}$. \revSecond{For this problem, we did not observe a significant influence of $\delta_N$ on the solution.}} \revThird{We solve $\socp(\bomega)$ via a standard direct method based on sequential convex programming.
+For further details, we refer to our open-source implementation. }

 We present results in Figure \ref{fig:results_rocket}.
-As a baseline, we solve the deterministic problem without uncertainty (i.e., \rev{$\rev{\eta_0}=\rev{\eta_1}=0$}).
-The corresponding optimal strategy minimizes fuel consumption ($m(T)=\rev{1592}\, \textrm{kg}$)\rev{.} In contrast, when considering state-\rev{dependent} uncertainty, one obtains a different trajectory that minimizes the magnitude of disturbances by reducing the \rev{velocity magnitude} along the trajectory, albeit with larger fuel consumption ($m(T)=\rev{1579}\, \textrm{kg}$).
-With $10^4$ Monte-Carlo simulations of \eqref{eq:SDE_rocket}, we observe that this solution reduces the variance of the error at the final time, i.e., $\E[\|H(x_u(T)\|_2^2]$ is minimized. \rev{Indeed, the standard deviation of the final altitude $r_z(T)$ is only $28\,\textrm{m}$ for the proposed stochastic programming approach, versus $48\,\textrm{m}$ for the deterministic baseline.} Thus, the trajectory computed by solving $\socp(\bomega)$ that considers uncertainty is potentially easier to track with a feedback controller.
+As a baseline, we solve the deterministic problem without uncertainty (i.e., \revThird{$\revThird{\eta_0}=\revThird{\eta_1}=0$}).
+The corresponding optimal strategy minimizes fuel consumption ($m(T)=\revThird{1592}\, \textrm{kg}$)\revThird{.} In contrast, when considering state-\revThird{dependent} uncertainty, one obtains a different trajectory that minimizes the magnitude of disturbances by reducing the \revThird{velocity magnitude} along the trajectory, albeit with larger fuel consumption ($m(T)=\revThird{1579}\, \textrm{kg}$).
+With $10^4$ Monte-Carlo simulations of \eqref{eq:SDE_rocket}, we observe that this solution reduces the variance of the error at the final time, i.e., $\E[\|H(x_u(T)\|^2]$ is minimized. \revThird{Indeed, the standard deviation of the final altitude $r_z(T)$ is only $28\,\textrm{m}$ for the proposed stochastic programming approach, versus $48\,\textrm{m}$ for the deterministic baseline.} Thus, the trajectory computed by solving $\socp(\bomega)$ that considers uncertainty is potentially easier to track with a feedback controller.